qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/frame_apps_testrunner.rst

 Writing Test Classes
 --------------------

-* You have to code test classes that perform the indiviudal tests.
+* You have to code test classes that perform the individual tests.
 These test classes have to comply to the following constraints:

   * They have to be within the name space of your application.
   * They have to be derived from ``qx.dev.unit.TestCase``.